Lincoln Castle Academy – Pupil Premium Funding Promise

 - Do not believe that social or financial disadvantage should limit a young person’s life chances

-- Remove or improve barriers to learning using educational strategies and focussed funding
+- Remove or improve barriers to learning using educational strategies and focused funding

 - Encourage aspiration, resilience and self-belief help you to grow and push the boundaries